progrium/go-extpoints/README.md

 }
 ```

-Note the extension point is referred to by the plural of the `Subcommand` interface and under the `extpoints` subpackage.
+Note the extension point is referred to by the plural of our interface `Subcommand` and under the `extpoints` subpackage.
 We need to create that package with a Go file in it to define our extension point interface.
 This is `extpoints/interfaces.go`:

 ```go
 package extpoints